AnuragNirwan/Use-of-Data-Analysis-to-Study-Music-Streaming-Pattern/README.md

 Similarly, a lot of different kinds of streaming services analyse user data. <br>

-Try and answer the following questions for any 2 streaming services (1 video streaming service and 1 music streaming service) -<br>
+I will try to answer the following questions for two streaming services: one video streaming service and one music streaming service. -<br>

 **1. What user data do they collect?** <br>
 **2. Why do they need this user data?** <br>